What is the morning after pill?

 Please note that the morning after pill is not a method of abortion and will not terminate a pregnancy.

 The morning after pill provides emergency contraception following unprotected intercourse and contraceptive failure or misuse.
 Two examples of contraceptive failure or misuse are: forgetting to take your hormonal birth control and condoms breaking.
 Typically, the morning after pill is taken as soon as possible after having unprotected sex to prevent pregnancy.
 It is also possible to buy the morning after pill for future use if:

 - You are worried about your contraceptive method failing

 - You are going on holiday and know that you cannot get emergency contraception once away

 The active ingredient in Levonelle 1500 and Levonelle One Step (brands of morning after pill) is levonorgestrel, which is a synthetic version of the naturally occurring female hormone progesterone.
 The morning after pill prevents ovulation and fertilisation and alters the lining of the womb in order to prevent pregnancy.

-The active ingredient in EllaOne is uliprsital acetate which acts by modifying the activity of the naturally occuring hormone progesterone.
+The active ingredient in EllaOne is ulipristal acetate which acts by modifying the activity of the naturally occurring hormone progesterone.
 This postpones ovulation, which ultimately helps prevent pregnancy.